gh04/favorite-food/README.md

-My favorite food is: torta
+My favorite food is: tortas